-An important feature of the search toolbox is de novo sequencing.
+The search toolbox includes a powerful de novo sequencing module.

-The score assigned to a de novo solution is a Mascot score.
+The score assigned to a de novo solution is similar to a Mascot score.
 In general, these scores will be higher than you expect to see in a Mascot database search, because the algorithm has selected the best matching sequence from all possible sequences, rather than the limited number of sequences found in any database.
 So, you should not judge the quality of the match by applying any rule of thumb or significance threshold to the score.
 However, if you get the same solution by de novo and by database search, using identical parameters, you should find the Mascot scores are very close.